icclab/ceph-objectstore-broker/README.md

 ### CloudFoundry

 Deployment of the broker as an app running on CloudFoundry is controlled by the `manifest.yml` file, which requires no edits.
-To deploy simply run `./deploy.sh cf ceph-objectstore-broker`, with the second argument being the name of the app on CF.
+To deploy simply run `./deploy.sh cf ceph-objectstorage-broker`, with the second argument being the name of the app on CF.

 Once the broker is running on CF, it needs to be registered with CF and then the plans need to be made public.
 To register the broker use `cf create-service-broker SERVICE_BROKER BROKER_USERNAME BROKER_PASSWORD BROKER_URL`.
-Then to make the service public run `cf enable-service-access ceph-object-store`, where 'ceph-object-store' is the name of the service provided in `brokerConfig/service-config.json`.
+Then to make the service public run `cf enable-service-access ceph-object-storage`, where 'ceph-object-storage' is the name of the service provided in `brokerConfig/service-config.json`.

 <a name="Kubernetes-&-OpenShift"></a>
 ### Kubernetes & OpenShift